8 Splendid Spots to See Cherry Blossoms in Korea in 2021

 That doesn’t mean you can’t head to these locations outside of festival dates.
 Of course you can!
 It just means there won’t be extra activities on offer, and you’ll have to focus solely on the beauty of the cherry blossoms themselves… maybe even without the crowds.

 I’ve updated dates for 2020 wherever possible.
-Keep checking back though, as I’ll update this post with Korea’s cherry blossom festival dates as soon as they’re released, so be sure to check back closer to spring.
+Keep checking back though, as I’ll update this post with Korea’s cherry blossom festival dates as soon as they’re released.

 You can gaze at pale pink petals as they drift sentimentally down onto the train tracks of Gyeonghwa Station, or snap a pic at one of Korea’s most iconic cherry blossom locations – the tunnel of cherry trees atop Jinhae’s Yeojwacheon Stream.